fwup-home/fwup/README.md

 raw_memset(block_offset, block_count, value) | 0.10.0 | Write the specified byte value repeatedly for the specified blocks
 raw_write(block_offset)                 | 0.1.0 | Write the resource to the specified block offset
 trim(block_offset, count)               | 0.15.0 | Discard any data previously written to the range.
-TRIM requests are issued to the device if --enable-trim is passed to fwup. uboot_clearenv(my_uboot_env)            | 0.10.0 | Initialize a clean, variable free U-boot environment uboot_setenv(my_uboot_env, name, value) | 0.10.0 | Set the specified U-boot variable uboot_unsetenv(my_uboot_env, name, value) | 0.10.0 | Unset the specified U-boot variable
+TRIM requests are issued to the device if --enable-trim is passed to fwup. uboot_recover(my_uboot_env)             | 0.15.0 | If the U-Boot environment is corrupt, reinitialize it.
+If not, then do nothing uboot_clearenv(my_uboot_env)            | 0.10.0 | Initialize a clean, variable free U-boot environment uboot_setenv(my_uboot_env, name, value) | 0.10.0 | Set the specified U-boot variable uboot_unsetenv(my_uboot_env, name, value) | 0.10.0 | Unset the specified U-boot variable